 The wine is dark in ruby in the glass.
 Initially there is a very slight hint of an herbal component – the nose is inviting and very elegant.
 Smells of mocha and a pleasing dusty almost gravely component show aromatically interwoven with the fruit – namely dark cherry and black currant.
 Initially the wine is plush with a velvety mouth feel; the wine has good body mid palate to finish.
-You can almost taste the earth in this wine – the palate shows more black than red fruits – blackberry, black cherry and a delicate note of black licorice.
+One can almost taste the earth in this wine.
+The palate shows more black than red fruits including blackberry, black cherry and a delicate note of black licorice.
 A bit of darker chocolate also helps round out the finish.
 The tannins are dusty and well integrated into the overall structure of the wine.

 In years that are truly special and stand out for vintage reasons, Trujillo wines will produce single vineyard wines.
-Michael has a 2012 Howell Mountain Cabernet (not yet released at the time of this review).
+Michael has a 2012 Howell Mountain Cabernet (which was not yet released at the time of one of our visits).
 Based on the success with Karl Lawrence, Trujillo Wines will also produce a second label – mostly focused on presenting to mailing list customers.

 The label is a unique tribute to both his personal and family history.
 Images of a Ram (Colorado) and a Bear (California) represents Michael’s “roots” and his move out west.
 A family crest pays tribute to his heritage which he has dated back to the 1550’s from Spain.
 Visually the label looks like grains in wood – texturally you can feel this if you run your fingers over it.
 It is a tribute to Michael’s other passion – wood working.
 And notice the three distinctive cutouts in the upper left part of the wine label – these aren’t random, each cutout represents one decade of Michael’s time in the Napa Valley.

 The wines are selectively distributed in several states including California and New York.
 The mailing list is a big component of his customer interaction – and borrowing a play from Karl Lawrence’s playbook, Michael locks in the price for original and long time customers – raising the prices slowly or keeping them the same, rather than raising it every vintage.
-He values his earliest customers – they are the ones that help build a brand.
+He values his earliest customers as they are the ones that helped build his brand.

 Tastings are for wine enthusiasts who are interested in a personal sit down tasting (by walk-in or by appointment) at their small tasting room along Highway 29 in the south St. Helena.
 Either Michael or one of the hosts will conduct the tastings but they also have several employees who can provide the tastings.